-Nevertheless, if you want to see the island in its full glory with little worry (avoiding the cold weather, heavy clothing, etc.) then Summer is the best time to travel to Iceland.
-Of course, she’s gorgeous whole year round so again, it totally depends on when you want and can visit!
+Nevertheless, if you want to see the island in its full glory with little worry (avoiding the cold weather, heavy clothing, etc.), then Summer is the best time to travel to Iceland.
+Of course, she’s gorgeous whole year round, so again, it totally depends on when you want and can visit!

-Autumn season in Iceland starts in late August to early November.
+The autumn season in Iceland starts in late August to early November.

 How to get to Iceland?